syntevo/syntevo.github.io/SmartGit/Latest/Theme-Customization.md

 You can customize certain colors in SmartGit by patching its themes.
 The custom colors are configured in files `light-patch.theme` and `dark-patch.theme` in [SmartGit's Settings Directory](#Company-wideinstallation-settings-dir.default-location).
 Depending on the selected theme from the Preferences, the appropriate file will be used.
-In case of automatic theme selection (which is the default), your system theme will determine that file.
+In case of automatic theme selection (which is the default), your system theme (light or dark) will determine the used file.

 #### Note
-> These files only will be read on SmartGit (re)start.
+> These files only will be read on SmartGit start.

 ## List of customizable colors